Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/FatfsSDcard/Class SdFatFile.rst

 NA

-.. note :: “SdFatFile.h” in order to use the class function.
+.. note :: "SdFatFile.h" in order to use the class function.